yuzhayo/yuz-/shared/docs/migration.md

 ## LayerConfig.ts (Loader / Schema)

 - Copy JSON loader and asset remapping logic from `Launcher/src/LogicConfig.ts`.
+- Decide where the source JSON lives: either keep using `Launcher/src/LogicConfig.json` or copy it to `shared/stages/newPipeline/LayerConfig.json` so the new loader can resolve assets independently.
 - Define and export the schema types from `LayerCreator.ts` that describe the config:
   - `ImageRegistry`, `ImageRef`, `LayerConfig`, `LogicConfig`, and (optionally) `LayerModule`.
 - Import schema fragments referenced inside `LayerConfig` so the config remains typesafe: